By Kelly Youngblood

 Local Pet Stores: Whether you’re shopping for a guinea pig or just admiring the tropical fish, Sailfin, Pet Smart, and Pet Supplies Plus are local pet stores that will allow your child to see a variety of different animals up close.
 Beware though, when your child finds out these animals are actually for sale, they may want to bring one of them home!

 South Farms: Don’t worry, nobody will think you’re weird if you pull over and park to look at the cows and horses at the South Farms.
 If they do, just tell them it’s a local tradition.
 It’s located on St. Mary’s Road between Lincoln and Fourth Street.

 Homer Lake Interpretive Center: A snake, turtles and fish are the resident animals used to educate visitors at the center.
 Animal sponsors are appreciated to help support their ongoing care.

 Rural King: If the delicious free popcorn doesn’t lure you in, the fuzzy chicks and fluffy bunnies will do the trick.

 Hardy’s Reindeer Ranch: Open seasonally in the fall through Christmas, this unique family-owned attraction includes a herd of Alaskan reindeer you can get up close and personal with.

 Special Animal Events

 U of I Vet Med Open House: This annual event attracts thousands of visitors is an amazing opportunity for animal-lovers of all ages to get a behind-the-scenes look at the only veterinary school in Illinois.
-See dozens of exhibits, demonstrations and large and small animals at the open house, which is scheduled for Sunday, Oct.
-2 this year.
+See dozens of exhibits, demonstrations and large and small animals at the open house (be sure to check our calendar).